 a.
-Resolutions or amendments to existing resolutions may be introduced by the Executive Committee or referred to the Executive Committee by any group of members, or any member.
-The Executive Director may introduce resolutions which deal with Page 13 of 14 internal ECOS matters or which provide guidance, other than environmental policy guidance, to the staff.
-Such resolutions will normally be introduced through the Executive Committee.
+Resolutions or amendments to existing resolutions may be introduced by the Board or referred to the Board by any group of members, or any member.
+The Executive Director may introduce resolutions which deal with internal ECOS matters or which provide guidance, other than environmental policy guidance, to the staff.
+Such resolutions will normally be introduced through the Board.

-- b.
-A Work Group or Forum may propose a resolution or amendment to an existing resolution to the Executive Committee for recommendation to the general membership. - c.
-Concepts for or drafts of new resolutions must be referred to the Executive Committee with sufficient time so that the Executive Committee can consider them and then announce them at the ECOS Meeting prior to the meeting at which the resolution is expected to be presented for a vote.
-The Executive Committee will confirm or assign the committee appropriate to further develop a resolution for the next ECOS Meeting.
-If the committee determines not to develop a resolution on the concept or is unable to reach a consensus, then the Chair of the committee will notify the Executive Committee prior to the next meeting so that the disposition can be conveyed to the membership at the next meeting.
+b.
+A Work Group or Forum may propose a resolution or amendment to an existing resolution to the Board for recommendation to the general membership.

+c.
+Concepts for or drafts of new resolutions must be referred to the Board with sufficient time so that the Board can consider them and then announce them at the ECOS Meeting prior to the meeting at which the resolution is expected to be presented for a vote.
+The Board will confirm or assign the committee appropriate to further develop a resolution for the next ECOS Meeting.
+If the committee determines not to develop a resolution on the concept or is unable to reach a consensus, then the Chair of the committee will notify the Board prior to the next meeting so that the disposition can be conveyed to the membership at the next meeting.
 If a resolution on a concept is not put forward, the person who presented the concept will also be given the opportunity to explain to the full membership why a resolution is needed.